wannabeCitizen/projectsystem/README.md

-projectsystem
+Democratic Project Manager
 =============

-This will be a web app used for collectives of people to manage democratically controlled projects
+This will be a web app used for collectives of people to manage democratically controlled projects.